eProsima/Fast-DDS-monitor/docs/rst/developer_manual/installation/sources/linux.rst

     source <fastdds-installation-path>/install/setup.bash

-In other case, just download *Fast DDS* project from sources and build it together with *Fast DDS Monitor* using colcon as it is explained in section :ref:`colcon_installation`.
+Otherwise, just download *Fast DDS* project from sources and build it together with *Fast DDS Monitor* using colcon as it is explained in section :ref:`colcon_installation`.